L3P3/lui/README.md

 ### Early exit

-When the component relies on some kind of condition or possibly unresolved promise, you may use `hook_assert` or `hook_await` to interrupt the rendering.
+When the component relies on some kind of condition or possibly unresolved promise, you may use `hook_assert` to interrupt the rendering.
 Here is an example for the first:

 ```js
 function UserName({